cbonoz/checkoutfs/README.md

 - Many of these existing providers don't integrate cryptocurrency.
 - Providers aren't distributed and suffer downsides of existing centralized platforms (vendor lock in, variable pricing, outages, credit card fees)

+### How IPFS is used

+- IPFS provides a distributed datastore for all the storefront images and assets.
+- Each storefront URL is routed based on the IPFS cid (which represents the unique storefront id).
+- The cid contains a single `info.json` file which contains a reference to a ceramic stream ID.
+- For the storefront metadata, <a href="http://ceramic.network/" target="_blank">Ceramic</a> is used as a mutable nosql store.
+This is leveraged for product information and descriptions (in the future could also include inventory).

+### Challenges

+- Integrating multiple blockchain service providers into a single application.
+- web3.storage worked well for saving and retrieving documents.
+Mutation was one limitation, hence Ceramic was used to support this functionality.
+- Some challenges remain integrating user authentication and securing API keys (ex: web3 storage key is still client side).

 ### Features

 - Discover existing catalogs and menus.
 Use the the IPFS cid as the primary key for storefront access.